ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

         }

 We keep the methods ``OnSimulationCommencing()`` and ``DoManagement()`` unchanged.
-Instead, we need to updated the ``CanSow`` property to enforce the specified crop sequencing rules.
+Instead, we need to update the ``CanSow`` property to enforce the crop sequencing rules.
-The main change that we have to implement is that whenever ``CanSow`` returns 1, the conditions imposed in the ``AllowsSowing()`` method from the ``cropSequenceEnforcer`` have now to be met too (in addition to the previously existing conditions).
+The main change we need to implement is that ``CanSow`` should return 1 only if, in addition to the previous conditions, the rules defined in the ``AllowsSowing()`` method of the ``cropSequenceEnforcer`` are also satisfied.
 In practice, this means that we have to:

 - Access the name of the current crop: